The Moment I Knew Casting Was It For Me

 I didn’t move to LA to be in front of the camera—I moved because I knew I belonged behind it.
 I just didn’t know where yet.

-That clicked the day I watched Kevin Bacon play two completely different characters in two completely different films… and believed both.
+That clicked the day when I watched Kevin Bacon play two completely different characters in two completely different films… and believed both.
 It wasn’t just brilliant acting—it was smart casting.

 That’s when I realised someone made that decision.
 I wanted to be that someone.

 I began my casting career over two decades ago in the Talent & Casting department at FOX.
 Since then, I’ve worked closely with respected casting directors like Jeanie Bacharach, Gillian O’Neill, and Lauren Grey.
 In 2011, I partnered with Casting Director Risa Bramon Garcia to cast numerous pilots and series for networks including CBS, NBC, and Showtime.
-Risa was also the person who encouraged me to start teaching—a gift I didn’t know I needed until I stepped into that first classroom.

 My casting credits include: